kylejohnson363/King-County-Housing/README.md

 ### Further Exploration
 - Obtain home sale data from more years.
 - Obtain different types of data such as proximity to parks, shopping centers, transportation routes, school quality and crime statistics.
-- Employ more advanced modeling techniques.
+- Employ more advanced modeling techniques such as neural networks that can incorporate pictures of homes.